The Securitisation Law Review: Singapore

-In the case of an unfair preference which is not a transaction at an undervalue and where the preferred creditor is a director of the company or associated with the director, or is an associate of the company, the court has the power to examine and unwind such transactions made within the two-year period preceding the commencement of judicial management or winding up of the company.
-In all other cases of unfair preference, the court may only examine and unwind such transactions if they were made within one year prior to the commencement of judicial management or winding up.
+In the case of an unfair preference that is not a transaction at an undervalue and where the preferred creditor is a director of the company or associated with the director, or is an associate of the company, the court has the power to examine and unwind such transactions made within the two-year period preceding the commencement of judicial management or winding-up of the company.
+In all other cases of unfair preference, the court may only examine and unwind such transactions if they were made within one year prior to the commencement of judicial management or winding-up.

-A company gives an unfair preference to a person if that person is one of the company's creditors or a surety or guarantor for any of the company's debts or other liabilities, or if the company does anything which has the effect of putting that person into a position which, in the event of the company's winding up, will be better than the position the person would have been had that thing not been done.
+A company gives an unfair preference to a person if that person is one of the company's creditors or a surety or guarantor for any of the company's debts or other liabilities, or if the company does anything that has the effect of putting that person into a position, which, in the event of the company's winding-up, will be better than the position the person would have been had that thing not been done.
 The following are examples of transactions that may be construed as intending to improve the position of a particular creditor:

 - payment or part payment of an old debt;